megardn/PennLINC.github.io/docs/TheWay/Atom.md

 PORT=$6666
 ssh -N -L localhost:$PORT:localhost:$PORT  mb3152@sciget.pmacs.upenn.edu
 ```

+### Connect to kernal in Atom
-in Atom, go to Packages > Hydrogen > Connect to Remote Kernal.
+In Atom, once you have a python or R script open, go to Packages > Hydrogen > Connect to Remote Kernal.
 Since you updated your settings, it will automatically connect to the one you have running.

 Click Remote Server, then [New Session], then Python 3 or R.